icure/expo-medtech-boilerplate/README.md

 ## What's next ?
 Check out our [MedTech Documentation](https://docs.icure.com/sdks/quick-start/react-native-quick-start) and more particularly our [How To's](https://docs.icure.com/sdks/how-to/index), in order to start implementing new functionalities inside your React Native App !

+## Troubleshooting

+### App crashes at startup on Android

+To run this template on an Android emulator, ensure that your emulator is configured with a minimum of 6GB of RAM.
+During development, RAM usage and bundle size can be exceptionally high due to the inclusion of debug symbols and additional resources by Expo.
+However, the released APK/AppBundle will be optimized and have a normal size, so this configuration is only necessary for the development phase